NWAFU-LiuLab/ANOX/README.md

 # ANOX
-An improved machine-learning based prediction tool for identifying the antioxidant proteins.
+1.An improved machine-learning based prediction tool for identifying the antioxidant proteins.